tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Actifio

 This plugin allows process steps to be created that leverage the instant mount capabilities for databases that Actifio’s data management platform provides.
+Downloads

 ---

 |Back to ...||Actifio |Latest Version|
 | :---: | :---: | :---: | :---: |
 |[All Plugins](../index.md)|[Top](#contents)|[Readme](actifio/README.md)|[0]()|